atikahe/task-list-cli/README.md

 ```
 inside the directory.
 Keep in mind that this is a problem that have yet to be resolved.

+## Challenges
+The challenge of this project lies on implementing the store library and offline-availability.
+Personally, I'd need further reading and understanding of the library to be able to debug this project.
+As of now, this app cannot initialize the local database, hence unable to run the rest of the program.
+This is a massive blocker and any advise/suggestion is highly appreciated.

+## TODOs
+Per recent commit, here's todo checklist:
+1. Add unit tests

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.